 For example, on Windows this is a list of volumes such as the C: drive and the D: drive.
 An empty drive, such as a CD or DVD drive in which no disc is inserted, is not included in this array.
 On Mac OS and Linux, this method always returns the unique root directory for the machine (the "/" directory)

-On file systems for which the root is not readable, such as the Android file system, the properties of
+On file systems for which the root is not readable, such as the Android file system, the properties of the returned File object do not always reflect the true value.
+For example, on Android, the spaceAvailable property reports 0.

 The following code outputs a list of root directories: